 The recipient is usually a local group working to improve the natural surroundings.
-This year, 1,000,000 yen from the tournament proceeds was donated to a local NPO, the Tokushima Prefecture Greenery Promotion Association.
+This year, 3,000,000 yen from the tournament proceeds was donated to Public Interest Incorporated Foundation, the Yamanashi Greening Society.

 Christmas Plan encourages assistance to the world’s children

 Every year, Resort Christmas at XIV hotels enables many guests to experience romantic moments.
 During these events, a portion of the proceeds from Resort Christmas Plan sales, along with money collected in donation boxes in the hotels, is contributed to Save the Children, an NGO dedicated to relieving the plight of children in difficult circumstances all over the world.

 |2008 Nov.
 20 - Dec.
 25

 Visit by Emperor and Empress to Tokyo HQ Administrative Support Center